 The tax agent’s primary role is to ensure that clients are fully aware of their rights and obligations and are compliant with the tax laws of Fiji.
 It is the mandatory duty of a tax agent to work in the best interest for the compliance of tax laws for their clients.
 Tax agents should always maintain ethical and professional standards when liaising with clients or any FRCS officer(s)

 Responsibilities of a Tax Agent

-Tax agents are required to perform following responsibilities:
+Tax agents are required to perform the following responsibilities: